mattpontifex/Rmimic/README.md

 Rmimic
 ==============

+**This package simply provides wrappers around well-established and validated packages (e.g. stats, lawstat, psychometric, MBESS, lme4, psych, epitools) to make their use and output more user friendly.**

-An R package that mimics the functionalities of popular commercial statistics software packages in that it will compute multiple-related tests.
+This R package mimics the functionalities of popular commercial statistics software packages in that it will compute multiple-related tests.
 However, rather than outputting all results blindly, the package uses the specified/ automatically determined test correction/adjustments and outputs the results in APA format.
 Additionally, when appropriate, functions will automatically break down the data to consider all potential comparisons